Excited fans and swarms of media greet Mariners’ arrival in Tokyo

 The reasons are simple — Ichiro and Yusei Kikuchi.

 Seattle has the most celebrated player in Japanese baseball history and the hottest young pitching phenom on its roster.
-Throw in the fact that Mariners also have Hall of Farmer Ken Griffey Jr., who is serving as an ambassador for the team and throwing out a first pitch on opening day, in the traveling party and the team’s popularity is overwhelming.
+Throw in the fact that the Mariners also have Hall of Farmer Ken Griffey Jr., who is serving as an ambassador for the team and throwing out a first pitch on opening day, in the traveling party and the team’s popularity is overwhelming.

 They are stars, and they received an appropriate greeting.